joshuayeung/Developing-an-Image-Classifier-with-Deep-Learning-using-PyTorch/README.md

 This is the project for Udacity's Data Scientist Nanodegree program.
 In this project, I first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+I built a Python application that can train an image classifier on a dataset, then predict new images using the trained model.

 Instruction:
 * Train a new network on a data set with ``train.py``